wordofwarning/wordofwarning.org/current/2013-emergency/index.md

 [Venues Map](http://bit.ly/1bFUlqt)

 ####What people said about the work
-A review of the work presented at BLANKSPACE is [here](http://confusedguff.blogspot.co.uk/2013/10/emergency-2013.html); a review of some of the work presented at Z-arts is [here](http://mancunion.com/2013/10/17/emergency2013).
+A review of the work presented at BLANKSPACE by [C. James Fagan](http://confusedguff.blogspot.co.uk/2013/10/emergency-2013.html).
+A review of some of the work presented at Z-arts by [The Mancunion](http://mancunion.com/2013/10/17/emergency2013).

 ####Schedules (timings are approximate)
 ![BLANKSPACE](Emerg_sched_BS_2_10.jpg)